Ovarian cancer symptoms

 We understand that showing any symptoms of what could be cancer is worrying.
 The most important thing is to speak to your GP as soon as possible.
 We are also here if you need someone to talk to.
 You can:

-If you have a womb, ovaries, or fallopian tubes, whether you are a trans man or identify as non-binary, you are still at risk of ovarian cancer.
+If you are a trans man and have not had surgery to remove the womb, ovaries and fallopian tubes, you are still at risk of ovarian cancer.

-If you are worried about ovarian cancer, have any of the symptoms, or have a family history, talk to your GP.
+Talk to your GP if you are worried about ovarian cancer, have any of the symptoms or have a family history.

 The LGBT Foundation can give you confidential advice and support.
 You can also talk to one of our cancer support specialists.